Improving Model Choice in Classification: An Approach Based on Clustering of Covariance Matrices: Introduction

-Solving this equation will allow us to fit Gaussian Mixture Models with intermediate parsimonious levels, in which the common parameters of a parsimonious level will be shared within each of the $G$ classes given by the vector of indexes $\mathbf{\hat{P}}$, but varying between the different classes.
-For example, we could obtain, say, two classes of covariance matrices that share their principal directions within each class, resulting in a better interpretation of the final classification and allowing a considerable reduction of the number of parameters to be estimated.
-We will use these ideas for fitting Gaussian Mixture Models in discriminant analysis and cluster analysis, also imposing the determinant and shape constraints of \cite{detShape} to avoid the unboundedness of the objective function.
-We will analyze some examples where the proposed models result in less parameters and more interpretability fitting the data, being better suited when compared with the 14 parsimonious models.
-We point out that, as it is becoming usual in the literature, to carry out the comparisons, we will use the Bayesian Information Criterion (BIC).
-It has been noticed by many authors that BIC selection works properly in model based clustering, as well as in discriminant analysis. \cite{mclust1} includes a detailed justification for the use of BIC, based on previous references.
-A summary of the comparison of BIC with other techniques for model selection can also be found in \cite{BIC}.\\
+Solving this equation will allow us to fit Gaussian Mixture Models with intermediate parsimonious levels, in which the common parameters of a parsimonious level will be shared within each of the $G$ classes given by the vector of indexes ${\pmb{\hat{u}}}$, but varying between the different classes. {In the previous example, we obtain three} classes of covariance matrices that share their principal directions within each class, resulting in a better interpretation of the final classification and allowing a considerable reduction of the number of parameters to be estimated.
+We will use these ideas for fitting Gaussian Mixture Models in discriminant analysis and cluster analysis. {To avoid unboundedness of the objective function in the clustering framework, we will impose the determinant and shape constraints of \cite{detShape}, which are fully implemented in the MATLAB toolbox FSDA \citep{FSDA}}.
+We will analyze some examples where the proposed models result in less parameters and more interpretability fitting the data, being better suited when compared with the 14 parsimonious models. {We point out that, as it is becoming usual in the literature, to carry out the comparisons between different models, we will use the Bayesian Information Criterion (BIC).
+This applies to all examples considered in the text.} It has been noticed by many authors that BIC selection works properly in model based clustering, as well as in discriminant analysis. \cite{mclust1} includes a detailed justification for the use of BIC, based on previous references.
+A summary of the comparison of BIC with other techniques for model selection can also be found in \cite{BIC}. \\